AlexandraTantos/bookstore-backend/README.md

   - FluentValidation – for request validation
   - JWT Authentication – with refresh token support
   - Swagger/OpenAPI – for API documentation
+  - xUnit and Moq - for unit testing

 Features:
   - User registration and login using JWT with refresh token